-Strong cooperative sets backed by highly collaborative groups of trained individuals in worker owned cooperatives.
+Strong cooperative eco-sets in trios backed by highly collaborative groups of trained individuals in worker owned cooperatives.
+These cooperatives function separately or together in mutual support as needed.

-Training development on worker cooperatives encompassing transitioning from current food production to new diverse forms of eco-friendly farming and food production.
+Training development on worker cooperatives encompassing transitioning from current food production to new diverse forms of eco-friendly organic food forestry farming and food production.

-Swales development, biodiversity support, water harvesting, rain capture from buildings, open waters and more.
+Swales development, biodiversity support, water harvesting, rain capture from buildings and open waters, stream/river cleansing, water support for animal sanctuaries and more.

 - Completion of a teaching greenhouse together with Tolani Lake Enterprises, Inc. on the Navajo Nation based on nutrition.
-REAP has developed 2 greenhouse hydroponics food systems as a Community Partner within Arizona State University's EPICS Program, Engineering Projects in Community Service.
+Reap Goodness (as REAP) has developed greenhouse hydroponics food systems as a Community Partner within Arizona State University's EPICS Program, Engineering Projects in Community Service.
 The REAP EPICS Team collectively received 4 awards during its 4 years in this program.

 - Publication of 2 comprehensive e-books; Worker Cooperative People Skills, and Worker Cooperative Technical Skills.
 Reap Goodness offers classroom plus videoconferencing training for people-to-people skills and technical skills for successful worker owned cooperatives in America and other countries.
 Contact us about this training!